 Will I have health insurance?

-Graduate students enrolled in on-campus programs this spring—even if their courses are online—will be assessed the Student Insurance Fee and be enrolled in the University Student Insurance plan unless they are registered in absentia.
+Graduate students enrolled in on-campus programs even if their courses are online—will be assessed the Student Insurance Fee and be enrolled in the University Student Insurance plan unless they are registered in absentia.
 Students can opt-out of the plan if they have comparable coverage.
 See additional information about student insurance.

-Graduate students enrolled in online programs are not assessed the Student Insurance Fee.
+Graduate students enrolled in fully online degree programs are not assessed the Student Insurance Fee.

 Will I be able to use McKinley Health Center?